 The historic significance of the Soldiers’ Home was officially recognized in 1974, when four buildings built before the Civil War, along with six surrounding acres of land, were designated a National Historic Landmark.
 In 2000, President Clinton designated the site a National Monument, and it remains the only official National Monument in Washington, D.C.

 Also in 2000, the National Trust for Historic Preservation, a private, non-profit organization, assumed stewardship of President Lincoln’s Cottage and began an eight-year capital project to preserve, restore, sustainably rehabilitate and conduct archaeology at the property.
 After the $15 million restoration by the NTHP, President Lincoln’s Cottage opened to the public for the first time in 2008, giving Americans an intimate, never-before-seen view of Abraham Lincoln’s presidency and family life.
+In 2008, the life-size Lincoln statue created by StudioEIS was installed on the ellipse on the north side of President Lincoln’s Cottage.
 In addition to President Lincoln’s Cottage, the adjacent Robert H. Smith Visitor Education Center features related exhibits and media presentations.
+Each year, thousands of students of all ages visit President Lincoln’s Cottage to engage in humanities-themed education programs.

 The Cottage is open every day of the year except New Year’s Day, Thanksgiving Day and Christmas Day.
 For detailed hours, tickets, and directions, go to our Plan A Visit page.